The Four Most Important Lessons Every First-Time Dog Owner Must Know

 Now for the incredible details behind the first day of bringing Fido home.

 There are an infinite amount of resources to help you have enough information before moving forward with this amazing step of your life.
 You need to research everything before you bring your new best friend home.

 First, you need to decide between “adopt versus shop.”

 This is such a huge argument in the pet world.
 My honest opinion is that both are wonderful options.
 Every dog needs a home, regardless of whether or not they were bred or abandoned.

 I don’t agree with shaming one or the other, both are great options—for you and your pup!
 I, however, in no way condone supporting puppy mills.

 There are pros and cons to both adopting and “shopping.”
 Adopting is amazing because you’re taking a homeless dog out of a cage and bringing them into your own home.

-A downside is that they may have previous trauma, making them difficult for a first time dog owner to try and overcome these tendencies.
+A downside is that they may have previous trauma, making it difficult for a first-time dog owner to try and overcome these tendencies.

-“Shopping” is amazing as well because you know exactly what breed you are getting and therefore know what potential health concerns they may have later in life (which I will discus later).
+“Shopping” is amazing as well because you know exactly what breed you are getting and therefore know what potential health concerns they may have later in life (which I will discuss later).